I don't see couples for relationship counselling or marriage counselling.

 Our relationship, marriage may have become stuck, stale there may be a communication impasse as if we are going through the motions, ticking along, treading water, not fully engaged.
 We may be waiting around for things, life, our relationship to change, for us to change.
 We may be concerned that the relationship, marriage is slowly drifting apart.
 We may only be going along with things, fitting in, yet not fully involved, as if in some sort of relationship bubble.
 We may have begun to take each other for granted, complacency may have set in, as if we have lost our sense of curiosity about each other.
 We may be lost, stuck in the relationship, which may point to a lostness, stuckness inside us.
 Inside we may be very alone, lonely (see also Our Painbody).
 We may feel unmet by our partner.
 A gap between each other may have opened up and we may want to find a way to make it bridgeable.
 It may be difficult to reach each other.
 Somehow giving our power away, we may have a lost sense of who we are in the relationship, or where the relationship is going.
 Reinvigorating this, nourishing it so it flourishes, may now be our priority.
 The spark may have gone and the dark side of each of us may also have been ignored.
 We may have lost or forgotten what binds us as a couple, and as the romance, desire disappears, we may struggle to rekindle, revitalise what was once.
 Differing libidos can be a challenge.
 As a couple we may have become more like friends, siblings.
 We, or our partner, may become distant or have problems opening up or responding to our fears of closeness, intimacy.
 One of us may find it hard to give or receive love.
-One of us may push, the other pull.
+One of us may pull, the other resist.
 We may have fallen out of love with our partner, which may be connected to our own expressions of loving or indeed our self love, less to do with our partner, which may also be explored in the relationship counselling and psychotherapy.